KimDebroye/N3DS-Cheat-Codes/README.md

   - **No Hat**
     - *Doesn't require max (1110) lives.*
   - **Half Sized Mario/Luigi**
     - *When in level.
 Does not affect hitbox.
-Turn off when Big Mario/Luigi PowerUp wears off in order to unfreeze game.*
+Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
   - **Double Sized Mario/Luigi**
     - *When in level.
 Does not affect hitbox.
-Turn off when Big Mario/Luigi PowerUp wears off in order to unfreeze game.*
+Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
   - **Invisible Mario/Luigi**
     - *When in level.
 Does not affect hitbox.
-Turn off when Big Mario/Luigi PowerUp wears off in order to unfreeze game.*
+Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
 > Instant PowerUps
 > ----------------------------------
   - **(L+Down) Small Mario/Luigi**